 A road trip through Croatia topped my travel bucket list for quite some years.
-Until I finally had the chance to do it and it was memorable.
-I can’t wait to return and find out more paradise places.
+Until I finally had the chance to do it and it was me-mo-ra-ble.
 Here’s a complete guide for you to make your first Croatia road trip along the coast too!

-Don’t get me wrong, I found loads of websites talking about Croatia, but surprisingly none of them was complete and concise enough.
+When I was planning my trip, I found loads of websites talking about Croatia.
+Surprisingly none of them was complete and concise enough.
 Either they are too specific, too broad or simply not valuable pieces of information.

 When to do a road trip in Croatia

-Be sure that Croatia is a beautiful place to visit all-year round and there are reasons to go in each season.
+First of all, there reasons to visit Croatia all-year round.
 Some people go to Croatia in January just to see Plitvice Natural Park with snow – which judging by some pictures it’s a true delight!

-With this in mind, I’d definitely avoid the winter months, between November and March and the peak season, between July and August.
-Peak season can be terribly expensive and crowded everywhere you go, including an uprise in traffic in the major cities.
+With this in mind, definitely avoid the winter months, between November and March and the peak season, between July and August.
+Peak season can be terribly expensive and crowded everywhere you go, including an spike in traffic in the major cities.

 How many days do you have? *wink*